alkhimey/nihamkin.com/content/34-famous-bugs-zune.rst

 `Zune 30 <https://en.wikipedia.org/wiki/Zune_30>`_ was a 30GB media
 players developed by Microsoft and released in 2006.
-It was the era of the iPod and Microsoft wanted a portable media player oas well.
+It was the era of the iPod and Microsoft wanted a portable media player as well.

 .. image:: files/zune/zune30.jpg
    :alt: Photo of Zune30